metapensiero/metapensiero.pj/README.rst

         bar = 'zoo' # or any kind of expression

-  These members are removed from the translated body and submitted to a snipped of code that will run after class creation in JS land.
+  These members are removed from the translated body and submitted to a snippet of code that will run after class creation in JS land.
 This serves two purposes: if the value is *simple*, i.e. it isn't an instance of ``Object``, it will be setup as a *data descriptor*, and it will work mostly like you are used to in Python.
 The most noticeable caveat is that it will